Mechanized infantry: Cold War

+One or two motorised rifle regiments were also present in each tank division, and many tank regiments included one motorised rifle battalion.

-In the postwar era, the early years of the Cold War, the Soviet Army and NATO further developed the equipment and doctrine for mechanized infantry.
+After 1945, the Soviet Armed Forces and NATO further developed the equipment and doctrine for mechanized infantry.
 With the exception of airborne formations, the Red Army mechanized all its infantry formations.
 Initially, wheeled APCs, like the BTR-152, were used, some of which lacked overhead protection and were therefore vulnerable to artillery fire.
 It still gave the Soviet Army greater strategic flexibility because of the large land area and the long borders of the Soviet Union and its allies in the Warsaw Pact.
+Armored vehicles meant infantry were capable of overcoming water barriers and having means of protection against Weapons of Mass Destruction.

 The US Army established the basic configuration of the tracked APC with the M75 and M59 before it adopted the lighter M113, which could be carried by Lockheed C-130 Hercules and other transport aircraft.
 The vehicle gave infantry the same mobility as tanks but with much less effective armor protection (it still had nuclear, biological, and chemical protection).

 In the Vietnam War, the M113 was often fitted with extra armament and used as an ad hoc infantry fighting vehicle.
 Early operations by the Army of the Republic of Vietnam using the vehicle showed that troops were far more effective while they were mounted in the vehicles than when they dismounted.
 American doctrine subsequently emphasized mounted tactics.
 The Americans ultimately deployed a mechanized brigade and ten mechanized battalions to Vietnam.

+The motorized rifle troops of the Soviet Armed Forces were the world's first infantry units that adopted a new class of combat vehicles in 1966 – Infantry fighting vehicles.
+BMP-1 began entering service in 1966.
+In the Federal Republic of Germany, an approximate analogue, the Marder, appeared only in 1970.
+Unlike the APC, which was intended merely to transport the infantry from place to place under armor, the IFV had heavy firepower that could support infantry.
+The Infantry fighting vehicle concept was subsequently copied by almost all countries of the world.